City, University of London

 How do you find the answer to your question in the data?

 While data doesn’t lie, data publishers do.
 Do your findings make sense?
-Can you verify using other sources?
-Have you made any mistakes?
+Can you verify them?

 Communicate data in the most suitable way.
-Usually, you will visualise your findings, but that is not always necessary.
+Usually, but not always, you will visualise your findings.

 Returns one number added (+) or subtracting (*) another.